ETsukarev/ProcessFile/README.md

 # ProcessFile
-An application in C # to generate SHA256 hash function for each block of the file.
+An C# application for generating SHA256 hash function for each block of the file.

 Start application: